Prosecutor to jurors: 'You will hear a crime scene scream of what happened to Timothy Coggins'

 The trial was plagued by jury problems from the start.
 Superior Court Judge Fletcher Sams sent deputies to find some of the almost 200 jurors -- well more than half the jury pool -- who didn't show up for jury selection Monday.
 On Wednesday, Sams jailed a sequestered witness -- a relative of Gebhardt's -- for 20 days after learning she was watching a livestream of opening statements outside the courtroom.

-Gebhardt and Moore are accused of slicing and stabbing Timothy Coggins before tying him with a logging chain to the back of a truck and dragging him up and down a field off a rural road in nearby Sunny Side, a town about 30 miles south of Atlanta.
+Gebhardt and Moore are accused of slicing and stabbing Timothy Coggins and tying him with a logging chain to the back of a truck before dragging him up and down a field off a rural road in nearby Sunny Side, a town about 30 miles south of Atlanta.
 Prosecutors say the men killed Coggins, who was 23, because he'd been socializing with a white woman, Gebhardt's "old lady" at the time.

 The prosecution's case